Clear structure, practical decisions, and systems that hold up over time.

 Common examples:

-onboarding pathway
+onboarding pathways

-scenario-based learning module
+scenario-based learning experiences

-manager reinforcement guide
+manager reinforcement resources

-role-based performance support tools
+role-based performance-support tools

 -